 Setting clear rules and sticking to them helps a lot.
 Chow Chow training tips often say to start training early and be firm but gentle.

-Socialization Techniques for Puppies
+Socialisation Techniques for Puppies

 Also, invite friends over to play with your puppy.
 This early exposure helps prevent aggression and other issues later.

-Addressing Behavioral Issues
+Addressing Behavioural Issues

 Chow Chow Ownership Responsibilities